microsoft/redutil/readme.md

 Tranditional Redis libraries allow you to subscribe to events, and maybe even pool connections.
 But there's often no mechanism for maintaining subscribed state in the event of a connection failure.
 This package, `redutil/pubsub`, solves that issue.

 It is fully thread safe and unit tested.
-We're currently using it in production, though it has not yet been entire battle-tested.
+We're currently using it in production, though it has not yet been entirely battle-tested.
 Feel free to open issues on this repository.

 ```go
 package main